 There are many secured lenders, ranging from high street banks and the new generation of challenger banks to specialist, niche and P2P providers.
 The rates and terms they offer can vary substantially depending on the 'security' being offered.

 Some lenders tend to specialise in certain business sectors, where they have more experience of the risks and opportunities involved.

-Finding the right lender is essential to minimise the costs of borrowing.
+Finding the right business finance lender is essential to minimise the costs of borrowing.
 At Rangewell we work with lenders across the entire UK market, and can search every lending product to help you find the most appropriate lender and the most competitive deal.